HOW TO SIMULATE THE UNIVERSE IN 134 EASY STEPS

 Again, and I cannot stress this enough, these are all half-baked thoughts, I don't have the answer, nobody has the answer, maybe nobody will ever have the answer.

-But systems thinking is powerful.
-It can help us understand things on a deeper level, overcome polarization and work together, and maybe – just maybe – it can help us change the world!
+and maybe – just maybe – it can help us change the world!

 . . .